ckRobinson/multi-column-markdown/README.md

 ### When preview pane and edit pane are open at the same time.

-- Cutting a line or deleting the last character from a line within a multi-column region will not update in the preview pane.
+- Cutting out a line or deleting the last character on a line that was within a multi-column region will not update in the preview pane.
     - Quick Fix #1: Close and reopen the preview pane.
 Sometimes this requires swapping to a new file and back.

     - Quick Fix #2: Add a new character to an already existing line and then remove the character.
 This will force a full refresh of the multi-column region.
-- Adding a new multi-column region around an existing set of data causes the existing data to be rendered twice, the original data and again within the multi-column.
+- Adding a new multi-column region around an existing set of data causes the existing data to be rendered twice.
+Once as the original data and again within the new multi-column region.
     - Quick Fix: Close and reopen the preview pane.
 Sometimes this requires swapping to a new file and back.

 ### Other